cockroachlabs/workshop_labs/spatial-data/README.md

 (1 row)
 ```

-## lab 3 - Finding bookstores that lie within the Loon's habitat range
+## lab 3 - ST_Contain()

+In this lab, the goal is to find bookstores that lie within the Loon's habitat range.

 Similar to the previous labs, let's build a CTE that returns the convex hull of Common Loon habitat.
 We then join the result with the `bookstores` table to check whether a bookstore's location is contained by the loon habitat by making use of the [`ST_Contains()` function](https://www.cockroachlabs.com/docs/stable/st_contains.html).